 Nmap for Pentester: Output Format Scan

-Nmap which is also known as Network Mapper is one of the best open-source and the handiest tool that is widely used for security auditing and network scanning by pentesters.
-It also provides an additional feature where the results of a network scan can be recorded in various formats.
+Pentesters widely use Nmap, also known as Network Mapper, as one of the best open-source and handiest tools for security auditing and network scanning.
+It also offers an additional feature that allows users to record the results of a network scan in various formats.

 Table of Contents